Gathering detailed insights and metrics for aws-sdk-client-mock-vitest

 npm install --save-dev aws-sdk-client-mock-vitest

 You must register the new matchers explicity (think about putting this to a setup file).
-Feel free to only extend the matchers you are intending to use
+You can either just register the matchers you are interested in, or register all matchers

 In case you are using typescript, create a vitest.d.ts